Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: A Model of Financial Interdependencies

-with $b\geq 0$ and $a\in [0,1]$.\footnote{If $b=0$, this relates to the model of Rogers and Veraart \citeyearpar{rogers2013failure}, which also introduces cost of defaults.} In that case, bankruptcy costs are composed of some fixed amount (e.g., legal costs), as well as some share of the value of the bank's assets.
+with $b\geq 0$ and $a\in [0,1]$.\footnote{If $b=0$, these failure costs are similar to the ones considered in Rogers and Veraart \citeyearpar{rogers2013failure}, who also observe that costs of default {can} generate equilibrium multiplicity.
+They, however, do not study which network structures generate multiple equilibria nor how to prevent such multiplicity, and instead restrict attention to the best equilibrium to study rescue consortia (see the discussion in Kanik \citeyearpar{kanik2018}).} In that case, failure costs are composed of some fixed amount (e.g., legal costs), as well as some share of the value of the bank's assets.
 This is a reasonable assumption if, for instance, the bank only recovers some fraction of its assets upon sale (e.g., due to a markdown on a fire sale of its assets) or has a portion of its legal costs that scales with the size of the enterprise.\footnote{Several papers estimate marginal bankruptcy costs being around 20\% or 30\% of the value of a bank's assets (see for instance Davydenko et al. \citeyearpar{davydenkosz2012}), suggesting $a$ should be in that range.
 As mentioned above, these can be even larger, Branch \citeyearpar{branch2002}, Acharya, Bharath, and Srinivasan \citeyearpar{acharyabs2007}, particularly in times of a financial crisis.
 Fixed costs associated with bankruptcies are harder to estimate, but are presumably strictly positive given the structure of legal and accounting costs, as well as the fact that marginal cost estimates are much lower than overall costs.}

-It can be that bankruptcy costs exceed the value of the defaulting bank's assets; e.g., if $b$ is large enough in the above example.
+It can be that failure costs exceed the value of the defaulting bank's assets; e.g., if $b$ is large enough in the above example.
 These excess costs should be interpreted as real costs, for instance, debts or legal costs that are never paid, capital or labor that are idled, etc., which can be incurred by the bank itself if it does not act under limited liability, or by the government or agents outside of the network (so node $0$ in our framework).
-What matters for our analysis is not whether bankruptcy costs can exceed the bank's assets, but that they crowd out some of the debt repayments to creditors.
+What matters for our analysis is not whether failure costs can exceed the bank's assets, but that they crowd out some of the debt repayments to creditors.